mrpandey/d3graphTheory/CONTRIBUTING.md

 You can fork/clone this repository, commit some changes and then submit them as a pull request.
 These changes could be to resolve an issue or could be some of your own changes.

-Before you make plan to make some of your own changes, it is recommended that you open an issue first or have a discussion on [gitter](https://gitter.im/d3graphTheory/community).
+Before you make plan to make some major changes, it is recommended that you open an issue first or have a discussion on [gitter](https://gitter.im/d3graphTheory/community).

+### 4. Documentation

+If you spot errors in markdown files or think that they can be better, you can directly submit a pull request.

 ## Contributor Agreement